No such thing as a free lunch: Statistics

 In statistics, the term has been used to describe the tradeoffs of statistical learners (e.g., in machine learning) which are unavoidable according to the "No free lunch" theorem.
 That is, any model that claims to offer superior flexibility in analyzing data patterns usually does so at the cost of introducing extra assumptions, or by sacrificing generalizability in important situations.

-Technology

-No free lunch is sometimes used as a response to claims of the virtues of free software.
-Supporters of free software often counter that the use of the term "free" in this context is primarily a reference to a lack of constraint ("libre") rather than a lack of cost ("gratis").
-Richard Stallman has described it as 'free' as in 'free speech', not as in 'free beer'.

-The prefix "TANSTAA-" (or "TINSTAA-") is used in numerous other contexts as well to denote some immutable property of the system being discussed.
-For example, "TANSTAANFS" is used by electrical engineering professors to stand for "There Ain't No Such Thing As A Noise-Free System".

 Sports

 Baseball Prospectus coined the abbreviation "TINSTAAPP", for "There Is No Such Thing As A Pitching Prospect", as many young pitchers hurt their arms before they can be effective at a major league level.

 Politics

-In 2007, Hungarian prime minister Ferenc Gyurcsány used this adage in his criticism of the politics of Hungary since the end of communism, arguing that all Hungarian political parties had run their campaigns on promises of universally increasing welfare without any underlying structural change, which Gyurcsány viewed as economically unsound populism reminiscent of the rule of the former general secretary of the Hungarian Socialist Workers' Party János Kádár.
+In 2007, Hungarian prime minister Ferenc Gyurcsány used this adage in his criticism of the politics of Hungary since the end of Communism, arguing that all Hungarian political parties had run their campaigns on promises of universally increasing welfare without any underlying structural change, which Gyurcsány viewed as economically unsound populism reminiscent of the rule of the former Hungarian Socialist Workers' Party general secretary János Kádár.